 - Messages should pertain to news, events, and information concerning Williams College and be of interest to the intended audience(s).

 - Only one message per event or announcement will be accepted for the faculty and staff editions, except for critical or urgent matters (for example, messages from OIT, deans, security, dining services, and facilities).
 If you wish these posted more than once, please submit your request by phone to the communications office at x4277.

 - You may send two messages per event or announcement to the student edition if desired.

-- Messages intended for particular groups or specific offices or departments, as well as commercial messages, lost and found notices, fundraising efforts, or messages about the sale of goods or services will not be accepted.
+- Commercial messages, lost and found notices, fundraising efforts, or messages about the sale of goods or services will not be accepted.

 - In order to control the volume of surveys on campus, surveys may not be submitted to daily messages.

 - To be eligible to post a message, you must be a member of the Williams community and have a williams.edu email address.
 Submissions are accepted only from representatives of administrative and academic departments, programs and centers, and recognized student organizations.
 If posted by a student, the message summary must include a student organization’s name.

 - Events hosted by someone who is not a member of the Williams community may not be posted to Daily Messages.
 Off-campus events, unless sponsored by a Williams department or registered student organization, may not be posted to Daily Messages.